AlDeenMoin/SeatUp.ai/README.md

-# SeatUp.ai
+# SeatUp.io

 ## Project Overview

-SeatUp.ai is an intelligent office seating management platform that leverages AI and 3D visualization to optimize workspace allocation and improve employee experience.
+SeatUp.io is an intelligent office seating management platform that leverages AI and 3D visualization to optimize workspace allocation and improve employee experience.
 The platform enables organizations to efficiently manage office seating arrangements, visualize office layouts in 3D, and make data-driven decisions about workspace utilization.

 ## Tech Stack